rust-lang/book/second-edition/nostarch/chapter10.md

 This code prints `New article available!
 (Read more...)`.

-Creating a default implementation for `summary` does not require us to change anything about the implementations of `Summarizable` on `Tweet` in Listing 10-13 or `WeatherForecast` in Listing 10-14, because the syntax for overriding a default implementation is exactly the same as the syntax for implementing a trait method that doesn’t have a default implementation.
+Creating a default implementation for `summary` does not require us to change anything about the implementation of `Summarizable` on `Tweet` in Listing 10-13 because the syntax for overriding a default implementation is exactly the same as the syntax for implementing a trait method that doesn’t have a default implementation.

 Default implementations can call other methods in the same trait, even if those other methods don’t have a default implementation.
 In this way, a trait can